AbdulHannan08128/ShortJS/README.md

-# ShortJS
+# Archetjs

-ShortJS is a lightweight JavaScript library designed to streamline and simplify code, making development tasks more efficient and concise.
+Archetjs is a lightweight JavaScript library designed to streamline and simplify code, making development tasks more efficient and concise.

 ## Features